 To create your product catalog, you’ll first need to add your products to Shopify.
 The process is quite straightforward and there’re a few different ways to do that.
 You can add products manually, one at a time.
 This way is best suited for a company that has a small SKU amount and you want to have more control over the product information displayed on your storefront.
 Another way is to add products using a CSV file, this way is best when you have multiple SKUs that need to be added.
 Adding products involves adding product descriptions, prices, and images.
 It’s important to make sure that all of the information you include is accurate and up-to-date, as this will be the information that customers will rely on when making purchasing decisions.

-Once you’ve added all of your products, you’ll need to set up collections.
+The next step when preparing Shopify launch checklist is to set up collections.
 Collections are essentially groups of products that are organized by category or theme.
 For example, if you sell clothing, you might have collections of men’s clothing, women’s clothing, and children’s clothing.
 Organizing your products into collections makes it easier for customers to find what they’re looking for, and it also makes it easier for you to manage your inventory.

 When setting up your collections, be sure to give each collection a clear and descriptive name, and make sure that each product is assigned to the appropriate collection.
 You can also add images and descriptions to your collections to help make them more visually appealing.